-1. Favourite knob/fader/switch on a piece of gear and why?
+1. Favorite knob or fader or switch on a piece of gear and why?

 2. Do you have an ‘almost’ perfect bit of kit?
 What would you change?

-3. What setup do you bring on holiday/tour/commute etc.?
+3. What setup do you bring on holiday or tour or commute etc.?

 4. What software do you wish was hardware and vice versa?

 Actually none I think.
 Every piece of hard- or software I have, is in the studio for a reason.
 After working almost exclusively in the box with soft synths and samples and FX in Ableton and Logic, for almost 15 years, I began to buy more physical gear.
 Mostly synths with analog circuits and my Space Echo RE-201.
 But with every piece of gear (hardware or software) in mind to cover different requirements.